 The key measure for monitoring smoothing traffic flow is journey time reliability (JTR).
 It is defined as the percentage of journeys completed within an allowable excess of 5 minutes for a standard 30 minute journey during the AM peak.
 The dates relating to each reporting period can be found in the spreadsheet, though as a guide Period 1 begins on 1 April.

-Key Point: The journey time reliability on the TLRN in the AM peak in all directions for Period 6 stands at 90.5% down 0.5 points from the previous period.
-The year to date figure is 89.9%, a year on year improvement of 1.0 percentage points.
+Key Point: The journey time reliability on the TLRN in the AM peak in all directions for Period 12 stands at 88.0% down 0.5 points from the previous period.
+The year to date figure is 89.1%, a year on year fall of 0.2 percentage points.

 Number of journeys on the public transport network by TFL reporting period, by type of transport.
 Data is broken down by bus, underground, DLR, tram and Overground.
 The dates relating to each reporting period can be found in the spreadsheet, though as a guide Period 1 begins on 1 April.

-Key point: Period 11 Tube journeys were up 6% on the same period last year, while bus journeys were also up by 5%.
-DLR, tram and Overground journeys rose by 7%, 4%, and 1% respectively.
-The number of journeys made on the Emirates Air Line cable car saw no change from last year, staying at 70,000.
+Key point: Period 12 Tube journeys were down 2% on the same period last year, while bus journeys were up by 3%.
+DLR and Overground journeys rose by 9% and 1% respectively, while the number of tram journeys saw no change.
+The number of journeys made on the Emirates Air Line cable car fell by 33%, staying at 80,000.

 Sixty automatic cycle counters on the TLRN provide sample counts of cyclists using the network.
 This indicator represents cycling on the 5% of London’s roads that are the TLRN.
 The overall ambition is to increase cycling levels by 400% such that by 2025 cycling will equate to a 5% mode share of all journey trips.
 The dates relating to each reporting period can be found in the spreadsheet, though as a guide Period 1 begins on 1 April.

-Key Point: Cycle flows on the TLRN in Period 10 stand at an index level of 231.3 compared to an index level of 100 in March 2000.
-Cycle flows on the TLRN in P10 were 42% above target for the period and were 31% higher than the cycle flows (index level of 176.1) seen in the same period last year.
+Key Point: Cycle flows on the TLRN in Period 12 stand at an index level of 268.2 compared to an index level of 100 in March 2000.
+Cycle flows on the TLRN in P12 were 7% above target for the period and were 19% higher than the cycle flows (index level of 226.3) seen in the same period last year.

 The full year forecast for 2013/14 is that target cycling levels will not be met and that cycle flow on the TLRN will be 9.5 index points lower than last year.
 There are a number of reasons for the slow down in cycling growth.
 In addition to the weather, which can impact on cycle flows, delivery of new cycling infrastructure slowed in 2012/13 in the run up and during the Games period, following a moratorium on new project construction.
 Further, the implementation of the Better Junctions cycle safety review has impacted on the pace of delivery of major new cycle programmes, including both the Barclays Cycle Superhighway and Better Junctions programmes.